Alicepinch/everything-vegan/README.md

 <p>

 - As a user I would like to be able to login to my account.
-- As a user I would like to be able to log out of my account..
+- As a user I would like to be able to log out of my account.
 - As a user I would like to be able to view my profile.
 - As a user I would like to be able to create new recipes.
 - As a user I would like to be able to view all recipes in one place.